THIS OLD HOUSE

 David Kirkland Parmelee

 This house seems to have been raised from its original foundations and a simple stone stairway built to reach the now-high entrance.
-Notice the semi-eliptical window in the gable, a Federal fashion still hanging on well into the Greek Revival period.
-The triangular porch hood with pendants and delicate scrollwork is a late 19th-Century addition.
-David Parmelee (1812-1903; David, David, Joseph, Joseph, Isaac, John, John) was the owner and captain of various small fishing vessels until his late 60s, sailing mostly between Guilford, Long Island and New York City.
-One of his sons, Frank, was a lighthouse keeper on Faulkner's Island.
+Notice the semi-elliptical window in the gable, a Federal fashion still hanging on well into the Greek Revival period.
+The triangular porch hood with pendants and delicate scrollwork is a late 19th-century addition.
+David Parmelee [1812-1903; David, David, Joseph, Joseph, Isaac, John, John] was the owner and captain of various small fishing vessels until his late 60s, sailing mostly between Guilford, Long Island and New York City.
+One of his sons, Frank, was a lighthouse keeper on Faulkner's Island just off the Guilford coast.

 134 Water St.